learn-co-curriculum/phase-1-how-the-web-works/README.md

 ## Introduction

 How many times a day do you use the internet?
 How many times do you load a different web page?
 Think about how many times you do this in a year!

-As a user, all you really need to know is the URL to navigate to.
+As a user, all you really need to know is the URL of the website you want to visit - <www.google.com>, for example.
 You don't need to concern yourself with what's going on behind the scenes.

-But if you want to be a web developer, it's important to have some understanding of how the web works.
-From here on out, you are no longer just a user of the internet.
-You are a creator of the web.
+Web developers, other other hand, need to know the fundamentals of how the web works.
+From here on out, you are no longer just a user of the internet - you are a creator of the web!

 ## Client and Server